-The Authority's announcement on revision of the Guidelines indicates that internet platform's emergence as a new distribution channel provides consumers with the ability to (i) access to a large set of information without difficulty, (ii) compare prices, (iii) access more products and more sellers.
+The authority's announcement of revised guidelines indicates that the internet's emergence as a new distribution channel provides consumers with the ability to (i) access a large set of information without difficulty, (ii) compare prices, (iii) access more products and more sellers.
 On the other hand, it enables suppliers to market their products to wider geographical markets with lower costs.
 For that reason and due to the rapid increase in internet sales' yearly average developing rate in Turkey, a regulation on internet sales has become a necessity.
-The Authority's announcement further states that the amendments seek a balance between (i) re-evaluation of competition law rules with respect to sales through internet, thereby ensuring preservation of internet's contribution to consumers and resellers and (ii) protection of suppliers' commercial interests.
-On that note, the Authority has added a couple of articles to sections regarding sales through internet.
-Please find the brief notes on the amendments below:
+The authority's announcement further states that the amendments seek a balance between (i) re-evaluation of competition law rules with respect to sales through the internet, thereby ensuring preservation of the internet's contribution to consumers and resellers and (ii) protection of suppliers' commercial interests.
+On that note, the authority has added a couple of articles to sections regarding sales through the internet.
+Please find the brief notes on the amendments below.

-- 1. A restriction on sales through distributors'/dealers'/buyers' websites imposed by a supplier is restriction on passive sales.
+A restriction on sales through distributors'/ dealers'/buyers' websites imposed by a supplier is restriction on passive sales.
 Within this context, purchases made through consumers' (i) visits to dealers' websites, (ii) contacts with dealers or (iii) requests to be auto-informed by dealers are considered to be passive sales.
 Offering various language selections by dealers on their website does not change the fact that they are passive sales.
+Accordingly, the restrictions below in Due to the rapid increase in internet sales' yearly average developing rate in Turkey, a regulation on internet sales has become a necessity.

-Accordingly, the restrictions below in particular on internet sales will not benefit from the exemption under the Communiqué No. 2002/2. - i.
-Restriction on a (exclusive) distributor's website to consumers located in another (exclusive) distributor's region or diverting such consumers' access to supplier's or the other (exclusive) distributor's websites: Restriction on sales requested through internet from a particular region or customer group will be considered as a hard-core restriction. - ii.
-(Exclusive) Distributor's termination of transaction after realizing the customer is not located in its (exclusive) region regarding the customer's delivery, mail, credit card, etc.
+particular on internet sales will not benefit from the exemption under the Communiqué No 2002/2.

+Restriction on a (exclusive) distributor's website to consumers located in another (exclusive) distributor's region or diverting such consumers' access to supplier's or the other (exclusive) distributor's websites: restriction on sales requested through the internet from a particular region or customer group will be considered as a hardcore restriction.